open-feature/flagd/docs/configuration.md

-  -c, --server-cert-path string   Server side tls certificate path -k, --server-key-path string    Server side tls key path -s, --service-provider string   Set a service provider e.g. http or grpc (default "http") -a, --sync-provider-args stringToString   Sync provider arguments as key values separated by = (default []) -d, --socket-path string        Set the flagd socket path.
+  -c, --server-cert-path string   Server side tls certificate path -k, --server-key-path string    Server side tls key path -s, --service-provider string   Set a service provider e.g. http or grpc (default "http") -a, --sync-provider-args        Sync provider arguments as key values separated by = -d, --socket-path string        Set the flagd socket path.
 With grpc the service will become available on this address.
 With http(s) the grpc-gateway proxy will use this address internally
   -y, --sync-provider string      Set a sync provider e.g. filepath or remote (default "filepath") -f, --uri strings               Set a sync provider uri to read data from this can be a filepath or url.
 Using multiple providers is supported where collisions between flags with the same key, the later will be used.